dhil/ocaml-multicont/README.md

 end
 ```

-It is worth stressing that supplying a `resumption` object to `abort`/`abort_with` only injects an exception into a single copy of the resumption, meaning it is possible to subsequently supply same `resumption` object to `resume`/`resume_with`.
-In order to destroy all copies, one must explicitly use `drop` on the `resumption` object.
-If you know in advance that how many invocations of the resumption you are going to do, then it is more efficient to use `demote` on the `resumption` object prior to the last invocation and use the regular OCaml API on the resulting `continuation`.
+It is worth stressing that both `resume`/`resume_with` and
+`abort`/`abort_with` exhibit multi-shot semantics, meaning in the
+latter case that it is possible to abort a given `resumption` multiple
+times.

 ## Programming with multi-shot continuations